Our Blog

 Active Noise Cancellation (ANC) systems in aviation generally reduce noise by 20-40 dB.
 The market for these systems is projected to grow at an annual rate of 10.5%, reaching a size of USD 1,273.3 million by 2030.
 Additionally, CDA has the potential to cut CO2 emissions by nearly 500,000 tonnes annually in the European Civil Aviation Conference (ECAC) area.

 At Just Aviation, we are dedicated to minimizing the impact of aircraft noise on communities and enhancing the overall flight experience.
-Our commitment to noise reduction is reflected in our adoption of advanced technologies and innovative operational procedures.
+Our commitment to aircraft noise reduction strategies complements established noise abetment practices, reflecting our focus on advanced technologies and innovative operational procedures.
 By implementing Active Noise Cancellation (ANC) systems and Continuous Descent Approaches (CDA), we ensure quieter and more efficient flight operations.